To complete a baccalaureate degree at the University of Saint Joseph, a student must have met these requirements:

 Cum laude: 3.70 and above

-Degrees are granted three times in the academic year: December, May, and August.
-One Commencement ceremony occurs in May, allowing all recipients to participate.
+Degrees are granted three times in the academic year: December, May and August.
+One Commencement ceremony occurs in May, allowing all degree and certificate recipients to participate.